 The morning will be devoted to Bamboo Charcoal Store for healthcare products, following is a visit to Luo Hu Mall; the most popular market among foreign friends.
-We will then go back to Guangzhou.
+Then go back to Guangzhou.
 Yue Xiu Park will be the first place for sightseeing.
 Set on Yuexiu Mountain, this 213 acres area is the largest park in downtown.
 The seven hills and three man-made lakes inside is a perfect combination to feel nature.
 The “must-see” spotlight there is the Five Ram Sculpture; the symbol of Guangzhou city (also called five Ram City).
-Coming up next is Guang Ta Mosque; one of the oldest mosques in China with some shopping time at Jade Shop and Burning Cream Center, we will check into hotel for rest. the evening is for Shang Xia Jiu Shopping Street.
+Coming up next is Guang Ta Mosque; one of the oldest mosques in China. proceed with shopping time at Jade Shop and Burning Cream Center.
+Check in hotel for rest.
+The evening is for Shang Xia Jiu Shopping Street.

 DAY 4 : GUANGZHOU (B/L/D)

 The fourth day will begin with Shamian Island exploration.
 This isle is gazette historical area that serves as a tranquil reminder of the colonial European period, with quiet pedestrian avenues flanked by trees and lined by historical building in various states of upkeep.
-Another spotlight is Xi Guan House; as the residence of merchants and government official in old China, it is the best preserved building in Guangzhou.
-Coming up next is The Sage’s Tomb, built to commemorate Saad bin Abi Waqa’s contribution to Islam in China.
-And an exploration to Hai Yin Qiao Electronic World will be the last program of our day.
+Another spotlight is Xi Guan House; the residence of merchants and government official in old China.
+It is the best preserved building in Guangzhou.
+Coming up next is The Sage’s Tomb, built to commemorate Saad bin Abi Waqa’s contribution to Islam in China and an exploration to Hai Yin Qiao Electronic World.

 DAY 5 : GUANGZHOU – KUALA LUMPUR (B)